What is Tango Improvisation?

 If you’re ready to learn about systems of improvation, check out the TangoForge KnowledgeBase, a comprehensive encyclopedia of movement variations (with technique for each).

 We are thrilled to announce the next step in our work to encourage Real Improvisation from the Elements: A video series in YouTube which shows the systems of variations for every tango movement.
-Today we launch our channel of 1-2 minute videos showing variations of the first 10 elements from the Tango Lexicon.
+So far we have posted the 10 of the 25 elements of the Tango Lexicon.
 Technique instruction is still found in the KnowledgeBase.